ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   group_operations
-    Whether a user should have the group\-OPERATIONS attribute when connected to a group.
+    Whether the user should have the group\-OPERATIONS attribute for the connection.

     | **required**: False
     | **type**: bool